Alfresco/docs-alfresco/content-services/latest/config/repository.md

     If you installed the Alfresco Office Services AMP, you'll also be able to edit files from your Microsoft Office applications.

-    See [Considerations when using Alfresco Office Services](https://docs.alfresco.com/aos/concepts/aos-issues.html)(#LINK) for more details.
+    See [Considerations when using Alfresco Office Services]({% link microsoft-office/latest/index.md %}) for more details.

 ## Configure the repository cache